haozhe-an/SODAPOP/README.md

 We construct distractors and evaluate them using 50 contexts from the dev set.

 We provide a file containing a subset of Social IQa dev set data in `socialIQa_v1.4_dev_Bethany_0_2191.jsonl`.
-All samples in this file contain the names "Bethany", which is a random name.
+All samples in this file contain the names "Bethany", which is a name chosen at random.

 ### Pre-processing
 Before running Alg.
 1 in the paper, we manually changed all gendered pronouns (e.g., he, she) to neutral pronoun (they).